droglenc/NCMTH207/modules/LogisticRegression/Lecture_LogReg_BatMorph.utf8.md

 ```r
 > predX <- function(p,alpha,beta) (log(p/(1-p))-alpha)/beta
 ```
-This is then applied to the boostrapped samples.
+This is then applied to the boostrapped samples (here for a probability of 0.5).

 ```r
 > x05 <- predX(0.5,bc1[,1],bc1[,2])